Frequently Asked Questions about Medical Cannabis in Washington State

 How do I get a medical cannabis card?

-Once the patient receives a medical cannabis authorization from their health care practitioner, they may contact a medically-endorsed store (PDF), such as Hashtag Everett, and schedule an appointment with a certified consultant who will:
+Once the patient receives a medical cannabis authorization from their health care practitioner, they may contact a medically-endorsed store (PDF) and schedule an appointment with a certified consultant who will:

 • review the authorization for completeness and accuracy;